-To help you better plan your trip, this page was created to keep you informed of the maintenance, repair and construction work taking place throughout Montreal West.
+This page was created to keep you informed of the maintenance, repair and construction work taking place throughout Montreal West.

 For your safety, we urge you to follow worksite instructions (fences, barricades, etc.) and to respect all temporary detours and signage.